The Society currently has three categories of membership.

 - be regularly updated on events and happenings in calligraphy world-wide via the Newsletter four times a year.
 Members with access to the Internet will also find the SSI home page directing them to ongoing discussions.

 - be able to contact the Secretary as a first stop for telephone advice.

 - have access to advancement in the craft via the Advanced Training Scheme (for committed students with a high level of ability).

 - be regularly informed about the activities of local groups of calligraphers (UK only).

 - have access to the reference library of the SSI, held at the London College of Communication.

 - be offered calligraphic supplies, videos, books and slides.

-- be invited to exhibit at the annual Lay Members’ Day Exhibition and receive a critique from a Fellow.
+- be invited to exhibit at the annual Lay Members’ Exhibition (displayed at the Capital Letters meeting) and receive a critique from a Fellow.